Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ## Using GameTests

-In the behavior pack manifest you need to add a `plugin` module where you set an `entry` point for your GameTests.
+In the behavior pack manifest you need to add a `javascript` module where you set an `entry` point for your GameTests.

 {% include filepath.html path="BP/manifest.json"%}
 ```json